 Early Settlement of Rock Point

-a home to future bishops.
-In 1854 the property was transferred from John Henry, Jr to the Trustees of the Vermont Episcopal Institute to enable the Bishop to realize his dream if establishing a theological seminary, boy's school and the home of the Bishop.
+Eventually, Bishop Hopkins transformed Rock Point from his family farm to a center for Episcopal education and a home for future bishops.
+In 1854 the property was transferred from John Henry, Jr to the Trustees of the Vermont Episcopal Institute to enable the Bishop to realize his dream of establishing a theological seminary, a boy's school and a bishop's home.

 The Contemporary Rock Point Cultural Landscape

-The Bishop Hopkins Hall, designed by Edward Camp a member of the Hopkins family, was built of rose and beige dolomite stone quarried on site.
+The Bishop Hopkins Hall, designed by Edward Camp (a member of the Hopkins family), was built of rose and beige dolomite stone quarried on site.
 The building is the home of the current Rock Point School.
-Although altered in recent years, the building retains the architectural style of a typical late Victorian boarding school.
+Although altered in recent years, the building retains the architectural style of a typical late Victorian era boarding school.

-In the summer of 1937, the Chapel of Transfiguration, also known as the outdoor chapel, was dedicated to Samuel Booth the 4th Bishop of the Diocese.
-In the Bishop Cemetery, there stands a 12-feet high Celtic cross as a monument to Bishop booth.
-The cross design contains all the symbols of Bishop's authority and recognizes of Hopkins’ Irish heritage.
-The marker is made of Vermont marble from the old Pittsford quarry and the blocks of the base and three steps are granite from Barre Vermont.
+In the summer of 1937, the Chapel of Transfiguration, also known as the outdoor chapel, was dedicated to Samuel Booth, the 4th Bishop of the Diocese.
+In the Bishop Cemetery, there stands a 12-feet high Celtic cross as a monument to Bishop Booth.
+The cross design contains the symbols of the Bishop's authority and honors Hopkins’ Irish heritage.
+The marker itself is made of Vermont marble from the old Pittsford quarry and the blocks of the base and three steps are granite from Barre Vermont.

-After the old Institute building’s fire, the Bishop Booth Conference Center (BBCC) was built on the property, completed in 1980.
-Stones from the old Institute building are used in the new center’s chimney, a fireplace and walkways.
-The threshold stone from the Institute tower entrance was incorporated in the Chapel.
+After the old Institute building burned, the Bishop Booth Conference Center (BBCC) was built on the property and completed in 1980.
+Stones from the old Institute building were used in the new center’s chimney, fireplace, and walkways.
+The threshold stone from the Institute tower entrance was incorporated in the new chapel.